m40ma0/drift/README.md

 **Local by default.** Writing samples, voice profiles, drift history, and receipts are stored in IndexedDB in your browser.
 Nothing is transmitted to any server.

-Text is sent to OpenAI **only** if you explicitly add an API key via `localStorage.setItem('drift-openai-key', 'sk-...')`.
-Without a key, all features work using deterministic local scoring and mock rewrite suggestions.
-The API key is never bundled, committed, or sent anywhere except directly to OpenAI's endpoint from your browser.
+Draft text is sent to Gemini or OpenAI **only** if you explicitly provide an API key (via `.env.local` or localStorage).
+Without a key, all features — scoring, analysis, calibration, compare — work fully offline using deterministic local computation.
+The API key is stored in `.env.local` (gitignored, never committed) or in your browser's localStorage.
+It is sent only to the respective API endpoint, nowhere else.

 ## Architecture